BRITE-REU/programming-workshops/source/workshops/06_SQL/Workshop_SQL.rst

 **Starting and stopping sqlite.**

-The following starts sqlite and creates a database file **mydatabase.db** or uses that file if it already exists.  **Note that % is used below as an arbitrary symbol for your system prompt.**
+The following starts sqlite and creates a database file **mymovies.db** or uses that file if it already exists.  **Note that % is used below as an arbitrary symbol for your system prompt.**

 .. code::

-	%sqlite3 mydatabase.db
+	%sqlite3 mymovies.db

 The following stops sqlite.  **Note that "sqlite>" is the sqlite prompt.**